Emergency shelter homeless assistance program (eshap)

 Pathways to opportunity (PTO)

-Pathways to Opportunities is a program focusing on assisting homeless youth with attaining their housing, education, and career goals through a partnership with Good Will Hinckley (KVCC) and the Mid-Maine Homeless Shelter.
+Pathways to Opportunities is a program focusing on assisting homeless youth with attaining their housing, education, and career goals through a partnership with Good Will Hinckley (KVCC).
 The program utilizes an Education Navigator from GWH as well as a Youth Navigator for the Mid-Maine Homeless Shelter to focus on assisting young adults 18 through 24 with increasing their marketability by attaining technical training in our local tertiary schools.
 We have started 2017 with 5 participants and expect the program to grow rapidly.